CST BLOG

 All Posts

 Tau is a microtubule-associated protein expressed predominantly in the parts of the brain that function to stabilize axonal microtubules.
-Tau exists as 8 different isoforms and can be phosphorylated at a number of unique sites, which, in turn, decreases its ability to bind microtubules.
-While Tau is phosphorylated in normal, healthy brain, it becomes hyperphosphorylated in neurodegenerative diseases, including AD.
+Tau exists as eight different isoforms and can be phosphorylated at a number of unique sites, which, in turn, decreases its ability to bind microtubules.
+While Tau is phosphorylated in normal, healthy brain, it becomes hyperphosphorylated in neurodegenerative diseases, including Alzheimer’s disease (AD).

 Role of Tau Protein and Neurofibrillary Tangles in Alzheimer’s Disease

 Neurofibrillary tangles found in Alzheimer’s disease result from the hyperphosphorylation of tau.
-Phosphorylation of tau can occur at many sites, typically by the kinases GSK3, CDK5, and results in a decreased ability to bind microtubules.
+Phosphorylation of tau can occur at many sites, typically by the kinases GSK3 and CDK5, and results in a decreased ability to bind microtubules.

 Hyperphosphorylation results in tau dissociation and subsequent destabilization of the microtubules and oligomerization of tau.
 Neurofibrillary tangles, as observed in Alzheimer’s disease and other tauopathies, are collections of paired helical filaments composed of hyperphosphorylated tau.
 It is thought that tau proteins are able to form prion-like “seeds” by which it can spread from neuron to neuron, and the presence of neurofibrillary tangles eventually leads to neuronal apoptosis and further pathogenesis of disease.